MultiSeq-AMR: a modular amplicon-sequencing workflow for rapid detection of bloodstream infection and antimicrobial resistance markers

 Abstract

-Bloodstream infections (BSI) represent a significant global health challenge, and traditional diagnostic methods are suboptimal for timely guiding targeted antibiotic therapy.
-We introduce MultiSeq-AMR, an ultra-fast amplicon sequencing workflow to identify bacterial and fungal species, and a comprehensive set of antimicrobial resistance (AMR) genes (n = 91) for BSI diagnosis.
-We initially benchmarked MultiSeq-AMR using DNA from 21 bacterial and fungal isolates and accurately identified 100% species and 99.4% AMR genes.
-Further validation with 33 BACT/ALERT positive samples from suspected BSI cases revealed 100% accuracy for pathogen identification with mono-bacterial samples, with 97.4% categorical agreement (CA) for AMR gene prediction.
-To accelerate diagnosis, 6-hour culture-enrichment combined with MultiSeq-AMR identified 11/13 species with 96% CA for AMR gene identification.
-MultiSeq-AMR holds promise for improving patient outcomes as species/AMR genes could be identified in under 5 hours of BACT/ALERT positivity, and potentially <11 hours of sample collection.
+Bloodstream infections (BSIs) represent a significant global health challenge, and traditional diagnostic methods are suboptimal for timely guiding targeted antibiotic therapy.
+We introduce MultiSeq-AMR, a rapid and modular nanopore amplicon-sequencing workflow to identify bacterial and fungal species and a comprehensive set of antimicrobial resistance (AMR) genes ( n =91) from various types of infection sources.
+We initially benchmarked MultiSeq-AMR using DNA from 16 bacterial and 5 fungal reference strains and accurately identified all species.
+AMR gene identification exhibited 99.4% categorical agreement (CA: 153/154 prediction) with whole-genome sequencing.
+Further validation with 33 BACT/ALERT positive samples from suspected BSI cases revealed 100% accuracy for genus and 96.7% for species identification, with 97.4% CA (151/155) for AMR gene prediction.
+To accelerate microbiological diagnosis, a 6 h culture enrichment step was tested with MultiSeq-AMR using 15 clinically important bacterial species.
+Of 13 species selected for sequencing, 11 were correctly identified, with 96% CA (59/61 predictions) for AMR gene identification.
+With only 2 Mbp yield, sequencing identified 93.7% of species and 89.8% AMR genes initially detected with 20–50 Mbp yield/sample.
+MultiSeq-AMR holds promise for BSI diagnosis, as species/AMR genes could be identified under 5 h of BACT/ALERT positivity and potentially <11 h of sample collection (rapid-enrichment) for a large set of bacterial species.
+MultiSeq-AMR gene targets can be modified/increased indefinitely to suit user needs.
+Further research is required to clinically validate MultiSeq-AMR, especially the rapid enrichment method, to assess its utility in a medical setup and in improving patient outcomes in BSI.

 Article activity feed